tahiri-lab/KNCL/README.md

 - Ensure the input Newick file is correctly formatted.

 The description of the *k*-Nearest Common Leaves algorithm can be found [here](https://github.com/tahiri-lab/KNCL/blob/main/algorithm.md).

-Debugging of the updated version of the *k*-NCL algorithm is in progress.

 # 📧 Contact
 Please email us at: <Nadia.Tahiri@USherbrooke.ca> for any questions or feedback.